Zoweb/git-changelog/examples/devops_heading_false_false_inline_true_github.md

 > It wasn't working because one of the values was on the same line as the code block opening.
 ##### Merges

+ Merge branch 'feature/readme' into develop

+ Merge branch 'hotfix/first-commit-on-same-line'

  Merge branch 'hotfix/first-commit-on-same-line' into develop

- Merge branch 'hotfix/first-commit-on-same-line'
 ##### Updates

+ Update examples

  update examples